History, Political Science, and International Studies Program

 An introduction to American government and politics with an emphasis on the basic constitutional structure of the government and on the political institutions that surround it.
 Attention given to current political events and issues.

-A study of public policies and the political processes that support them.
+A study of public policies and their ethical implications..
 Models and methods used by policy analysts will be studied.

 POL-204 - Comparative Politics